Sneaky Tony's bartender

 • Northlands

 Part wine bar, part fromagerie, Powells caters to Perth’s insatiable appetite for a grazing platter and a glass of vino.
-Tucked town Leederville’s abuzz Electric Lane that is scattered with little eateries and drinking houses, Powells brings a bit more of a refined edge to the precinct.
-Very French by nature, this fromagerie is petite, clean-cut and lets the fine products do the talking – whether that’s curbside or right up close to the cheese fridge where wheel-gazing is the way to go.
+Tucked down Leederville’s Electric Lane, scattered with little eateries and drinking houses, Powells brings a bit more of a refined edge to the precinct.
+Very French by nature, this fromagerie is petite and lets the fine products do the talking – whether that’s curbside or right up close to the cheese fridge where wheel-gazing is the way to go.
 Equally as important is the tipple, and the wine list here is both meticulously thought out and invitingly playful.
 The team keeps the catalogue fresh, rotating new wines to keep things interesting for regulars.
-And while there are a few comfort options on the menu, like Swan Valley rosé and Margaret River tempranillo, Powells isn’t the place to play it safe.
+And while there are a few well-known options on the menu like Swan Valley rosé and Margaret River tempranillo, Powells isn’t the place to play it safe.
 Rather, let the venue tempt you to a pet nat in a can or a glass of Mediterranean-inspired orange wine.

 Time Out tip: This spot really is a first for Perth as far as licensed fromageries go.
-So if you’re looking for something a little different than the local pub, Powells is well-worth a suss.
+So if you’re looking for something a little different to the local pub, Powells is well worth a suss.

 Danielle Austin